Recurring thrush: Causes, treatment, and prevention

 Conclusion

-Recurring thrush is uncomfortable but highly treatable.
+Recurring thrush is uncomfortable but highly manageable.
 With an accurate diagnosis, an appropriate treatment plan, and preventive measures, most individuals can break the cycle.
-If symptoms persist, consulting with a GP early can help prevent lasting discomfort and repeated infections.

 - Cough